Senova X25: BJEV EX360

 The BJEV EX360 is the NEV version of the Senova X25.
 With most of the structure being exactly the same as the regular Senova X25, the only visual differences are the subtile blue accents added on the exterior.
-The BJEV EX360 has a top speed of 125km/hr, and a maximum torque of 230Nm.
+The BJEV EX360 has a top speed of 125 km/h, and a maximum torque of 230 Nm.

 BJEV EC5/ Beijing EC5

 The BJEV EC5 and later the Beijing EC5 is the facelifted EX360 NEV featuring redesigned front and rear ends while continuing to utilize the same powertrain and battery.
 The EC5 debuted during the 2019 Shanghai Auto Show as an update to be more inline with the rest of the BJEV models.